 The story is a wonderful example of the role of culture in shaping perception.
 Even things that seem objectively true may only seem so if we’ve been given a framework with which to see it; even the idea that a thing is a thing at all, in fact, is partly a cultural construction.
 There are other examples of this phenomenon.
 What we call “red onions” in the U.S., for another example, are seen as blue in parts of Germany.
 Likewise, optical illusions that consistently trick people in some cultures — such as the Müller-Lyer illusion — don’t often trick people in others.

 So, next time you look into the sky, ask yourself what you might see if you didn’t see blue.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.